 Music Director, Polly and Bill Van Dyke Music Director Chair

-Masur recently concluded a landmark tenure as associate conductor of the Boston Symphony Orchestra, where he led numerous concerts at Symphony Hall -- including a much hailed original, staged production of Peer Gynt with director Bill Barclay and the BSO -- plus concerts at Tanglewood of new and standard works featuring guest artists such as Renée Fleming, Dawn Upshaw, Emanuel Ax, Garrick Ohlsson, Joshua Bell, Louis Lortie, Kirill Gerstein, Nikolaj Luganski, Sergio Tiempo, Gerhard Oppitz et al. For eight years, Masur served as principal guest conductor of the Munich Symphony, and previously as associate conductor of the San Diego Symphony as well as resident conductor of the San Antonio Symphony.
+Previously, Masur was associate conductor of the Boston Symphony Orchestra.
+During his five seasons there, he led numerous concerts at Symphony Hall and at Tanglewood.
+For eight years, Masur served as principal guest conductor of the Munich Symphony, and he has also served as associate conductor of the San Diego Symphony and as resident conductor of the San Antonio Symphony.